slcs-jsc/mptrac/README.md

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.

-For a complete list of related publications and references, please visit the [MPTRAC references page](https://slcs-jsc.github.io/mptrac/references/).
+For a complete list of related publications and references, please visit the [references page](https://slcs-jsc.github.io/mptrac/references/).

-The [User Manual](https://slcs-jsc.github.io/mptrac) provides detailed instructions on how to install, configure, and run MPTRAC, along with example workflows and practical tips.
+The [user manual](https://slcs-jsc.github.io/mptrac) provides detailed instructions on how to install, configure, and run MPTRAC, along with example workflows and practical tips.

-Developer-oriented documentation, including code structure and API references, can be found in the [Doxygen Manual](https://slcs-jsc.github.io/mptrac/doxygen).
+Developer-oriented documentation, including code structure and API references, can be found in the [Doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).

 For additional information, please also refer to the [MPTRAC Wiki](https://github.com/slcs-jsc/mptrac/wiki).